macdonst/enhance-workshop/docs/module07-crudl-part1-basic-structure.md

 </enhance-form>
 </enhance-page-container>`
 }
 ```

 Now lets pass the initial values to the form that will be updated.
-We will also add the POST handler to update the form as well.

-Copy the following code to the API route at /app/api/links/$id.mjs
+Look at the following code in the API route at `/app/api/links/$id.mjs`

 ```javascript
 import { getLink, upsertLink } from '../../models/links.mjs'